roomo7time/nnguide/README.md

 ```
 conda create -n nnguide python=3.8.13
 ```
-and then then on the `nnguide` conda environment, the required packages are installed by
+and then on the `nnguide` conda environment, the required packages are installed by
 ```
 chmod +x install_packages.sh
 ./install_packages.sh